 How do I open an account for my spouse?

 I have some superannuation in another fund; can I move it to my AvSuper account?

-Yes.
+Yes, and you can even arrange it online!
 No fee is charged by AvSuper for such transfers, however, your old fund may charge an exit fee.
 You may also need to check with the other fund whether you will lose any benefits by making the transfer.
 Please refer to our transferring to AvSuper page for details.

 When the money is received it goes into the accumulation section of the Fund and accrues interest according to the investment choice you have made, or at the rate applicable to the Growth option if you haven’t made a choice.